couchbase-examples/atlas-device-sdk-cblite-compare/dotnet.md

 ### Summary

 Couchbase Lite utilizes SQL++, an extension of the industry-standard SQL, to query information from its database, ensuring compatibility and ease of use with familiar syntax and robust capabilities.
-In contrast, the Atlas Device SDK relies on the Realm Query Language (RQL), a proprietary query language specific to Realm databases.
+In contrast, the Atlas Device SDK relies on LINQ or Realm Query Language (RQL) to query a Realm object store.

 ## Updating Realm Objects in Realm vs Couchbase Lite